franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: [Beginner’s Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data).
-“Learn how to acquire Twitter data and process them to make them usable for further analysis.”
-- Programming Historian: [An Introduction to Twitterbots with Tracery](https://programminghistorian.org/en/lessons/an-introduction-to-twitterbots-with-tracery).
-“This lesson explains how to create simple twitterbots using Tracery and the Cheap Bots Done Quick service.”
 - Programming Historian: [Downloading Web Pages with Python](https://programminghistorian.org/en/lessons/downloading-web-pages-with-python).
 “This lesson introduces Uniform Resource Locators (URLs) and explains how to use Python to download and save the contents of a web page to your local hard drive.”
-- Programming Historian: [From HTML to a List of Words (part 1)](https://programminghistorian.org/en/lessons/from-html-to-a-list-of-words-1).
-“We introduce looping and branching so that programs can repeat tasks and test for certain conditions, making it possible to separate the content from the HTML tags.”
-- Programming Historian: [From HTML to a List of Words (part 2)](https://programminghistorian.org/en/lessons/from-html-to-a-list-of-words-2).
-“In this lesson, you will learn the Python commands needed to implement the second part of the algorithm begun in the lesson ‘From HTML to a List of Words (part 1)’.”
-- Programming Historian: [Normalizing Textual Data with Python](https://programminghistorian.org/en/lessons/normalizing-textual-data-with-python).
-“In this lesson, we will make the list we created in the ‘From HTML to a List of Words’ lesson easier to analyze by normalizing this data.”
 - Programming Historian: [Downloading Multiple Records Using Query Strings](https://programminghistorian.org/en/lessons/downloading-multiple-records-using-query-strings).
 “In this lesson, we will write a program that will download a series of records from the Old Bailey Online using custom search criteria.”
 - Programming Historian: [Automated Downloading with Wget](https://programminghistorian.org/en/lessons/automated-downloading-with-wget).
 “Wget is a useful program, run through your computer’s command line, for retrieving online material.”
 - Programming Historian: [Applied Archival Downloading with Wget](https://programminghistorian.org/en/lessons/applied-archival-downloading-with-wget).
 “This lesson expands web-scraping skills through a few more lessons that focus on other uses for Wget’s recursive retrieval function.”
 - Programming Historian: [Data Mining the Internet Archive Collection](https://programminghistorian.org/en/lessons/data-mining-the-internet-archive).
 “This lesson teaches you how to use Python to automate the downloading of large numbers of MARC files from the Internet Archive and parse MARC records.”
+- Programming Historian: [Beginner’s Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data).
+“Learn how to acquire Twitter data and process them to make them usable for further analysis.”
+The days of the super-useful Twitter API are long gone, but may still be of interest!

 </details>